1

 In a food chain, the transfer of energy takes place from:

-A. Decomposer to Producer
+A. Consumer to Producer

-B. Top Carnivore to Herbivore
+C. Top Carnivore to Herbivore

-C. Producer to Consumer
+D. Producer to Consumer

 Correct Answer: Producer to Consumer